Tiny-Foxes/Tiny-Webini/README.md

 Will highlight elements that can be translated.
 ### Generate HTML Files

-Will generate the HTML files needed to place in the Project Moondance Backend using the strings you translated from the `translated.ini`.
+Will generate the HTML files needed to place in the OutFox Website Backend using the strings you translated from the `translated.ini`.

 They'll be located inside the `generatedFiles` folder, please don't spam click this and I recommend to delete files before generating again.
 ## Debugging